yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

 1. Login to [Puhti web interface](https://www.puhti.csc.fi)
 2. Login with CSC/HAKA/VIRTU credentials
 3. Once login is successful, select "Jupyter" icon from the pinned apps on the landing page.
 Then open the Jupyter notebook and use the following settings:
-    Reservation: use course reservation if available
+    Reservation: use course reservation if available.
     Project: project_20xxxx
     Partition: small
     Number of CPU cores: 2